vishwasourab/nd00333_AZMLND_Optimizing_a_Pipeline_in_Azure-Starter_Files/README.md

 This dataset contains data about bank telemarketing.
 The dataset has 21 columns and about 32000 rows.
 We're trying to predict the column named 'y' which has two class possibilities (yes, no).
 There is heavy class imbalance in the dataset.
 There are less than 3200 'yes' records which accounts to around 10% of the total rows.

-The best performing model was the logistic regression model built manually and then used hyperdrive to tune the parameters.
-The accuracy of this model was 91.85%
+The best performing model was the VotingEnsemble model built by AutoML.
+The accuracy of this model was 91.68%

 ## Scikit-learn Pipeline